DS-100/DS-100.github.io/sp17/setup.md

 2. Next, install `wget`.
 This is a command-line tool that lets you download files / webpages at the command line.

+        # Uses Homebrew to install wget
         brew install wget

 3. Download the Anaconda installation script:

+        # Uses wget to download the installation script, naming it install_anaconda.sh
         wget -O install_anaconda.sh https://repo.continuum.io/archive/Anaconda3-4.2.0-MacOSX-x86_64.sh

 4. Install Anaconda:

+        # Run the installation script
         bash install_anaconda.sh

    Ensure the installation worked by running `conda --version`.